memgraph/docs/docs/getting-started/querying/querying.md

 including `--telemetry-enabled=false` as a command-line argument when running the executable.

+To learn more about telemetry in Memgraph, visit the [concept page](/concepts/telemetry.md).

 ### Where to next?

 To learn more about the **Cypher** language, visit the **[Cypher manual](/cypher-manual)** or **[Memgraph Playground](https://playground.memgraph.com/)** for interactive guides.
 For real-world examples of how to use Memgraph, we strongly suggest going through one of the available **[Tutorials](/tutorials/tutorials.md)**.
 Details on what can be stored in Memgraph can be found in the article about **[Data storage](/concepts/storage.md)**.

 ### Getting help